freenas/freenas-docs/userguide/snippets/unified-storage-array.rst

 Power on the %brand% Storage Array by pressing the top left button on the control panel.
 Wait thirty seconds after turning on the first storage controller before powering on the second storage controller.
-This will determine which controller is the active controller in High Availability configurations.
+This determines which controller is the active controller in High Availability configurations.

 After the %brand% Storage Array is fully operational, the %brand%